crossbario/autobahn-python/doc/wamp/programming.rst

 Have a look at the highlighted lines - here is what we do:

-1. Decorating our squaring function with ``inlineCallbacks``.
+1. Decorating our squaring function with ``inlineCallbacks`` (line 5).
 Doing so marks the function as a coroutine which allows us to use this sequential looking coding style.
-2. Inside the function, we simulate the slow execution by sleeping for a second.
+2. Inside the function, we simulate the slow execution by sleeping for a second (line 7).
 However, we are sleeping in a non-blocking way (:func:`autobahn.twisted.util.sleep`).
 The ``yield`` will put the coroutine aside until the sleep returns.
-3. To return values from Twisted coroutines, we need to use ``returnValue``.
+3. To return values from Twisted coroutines, we need to use ``returnValue`` (line 8).

 .. note::